magento/devdocs/guides/v2.3/graphql/queries/category.md

 ---
 group: graphql
-title: category endpoint
+title: category query
+redirect_from:
+  - /guides/v2.3/graphql/reference/categories.html
 ---

-The `category` endpoint allows you to search for a single category definition or the entire category tree.
+The `category` query allows you to search for a single category definition or the entire category tree.
 To return multiple category levels in a single call, define the response so that it contains up to ten nested `children` options.
 You cannot return the entire category tree if it contains more than 10 sublevels unless the `queryDepth` parameter in the GraphQL `di.xml` file has been reconfigured.

 ## Query structure